 - The king would ascend the 20-foot Whitehall Palace stairwell.

 - Many people knew about Henry VIII’s obesity since it was well-publicised.
+In later life, his weight ballooned, making it difficult for him to use staircases.

 - They believe that the basic cable system used to transport King George VI up and down the steps in the early 1900s is still in use today.